Bachelor Nation's Raven Gates Finally Addresses Her Feud With Rachel Lindsay

 Of course, this sparked much discussion among Bachelor Nation fans since the two reality stars were very good friends.
 However, fans calls for answers apparently fell on deaf ears since Raven never addressed it—that is, until now.

 While participating in Kaitlyn Bristowe's Off the Vine fall crawl in Austin, Raven finally spoke about her supposed feud with the former Bachelorette.
-According to Us Weekly, she told the captivated audience, "I'm just as shocked as everybody else and I wish I had answers, but I don't and I don't think I ever will."
+She told the captivated audience, "I'm just as shocked as everybody else and I wish I had answers, but I don't and I don't think I ever will."

 She also stated, "I have never done her wrong."